 The award recognizes outstanding performance by an academic advisor early in their career.

 Outstanding Achievement in Research

-The award recognizes a tenured faculty member who has a national or international reputation for contributions in research and has influenced the research activities of students.
+The award recognizes a tenured faculty member who has a national or international reputation for contributions in research and/or creative activity.

 John Levis, Angela B. Pavitt Professor in English